kelvins/ipcv-snippets/README.md

 # IPCV Snippets

-Image Processing and Computer Vision code snippets.
+A collection of Image Processing and Computer Vision code snippets.

 | Snippets                                                    | Description                                           |
 |-------------------------------------------------------------|-------------------------------------------------------|